dfue/ffi-jruby/README.txt

-This is a dummy gem to satisfy gem dependencies on FFI
+This is a jruby gem to satisfy gem dependencies on FFI